-The team of Ascensus College Savings and The Vanguard Group manages the Arkansas Brighter Future Direct Plan, featuring age-based and static portfolio options utilizing Vanguard mutual funds, and an FDIC-insured savings option.
+The team of Ascensus College Savings and The Vanguard Group manages the Arkansas Brighter Future Direct Plan, featuring target enrollment portfolio and static portfolio options utilizing Vanguard mutual funds, and an FDIC-insured savings option.
 Accounts can be linked to the Upromise rewards service.

 - Program typeSavings